China–Philippines relations

-Relations between People's Republic of China and the Philippines have suffered due to the worsening South China Sea dispute.
-The current policy of the president of the Philippines aims for distancing relations between the Philippines and China to the benefit of the country's relationship with the United States, while the current policy of the general secretary of the Chinese Communist Party aims for greater influence over the Philippines, and the region in general, while combating American influence.
+Diplomatic relations between the People's Republic of China and the Philippines were established in June 1975.
+Relations peaked during the Philippine presidencies of Gloria Macapagal Arroyo and Rodrigo Duterte.
+However, they have deteriorated due to territorial disputes in the South China Sea, particularly since the 2012 Scarborough Shoal standoff; in 2013, the Philippine government under President Benigno Aquino III in 2013 filed an arbitration case against China over China's maritime claims.
+The policy of current Philippine president Bongbong Marcos aims for distancing relations between the Philippines and China in favor of the country's relationship with the United States.
+The current policy of the general secretary of the Chinese Communist Party aims for greater influence over the Philippines, and the region in general, while combating American influence.